darrenhke/ensign-assessment/README.md

 **Installation**

 1. Ensure node.js is installed by running `node --version`
-2. Unzip *ensign-assessment.zip* folder and open cmd in root directory
+2. Clone repository to folder
-3. Run command `npm install`
+3. Run command `npm install` in cloned folder
 4. Run command `npm run test` to run test suite.
 Check outcome of test for pass/fail
 5. Run command `npm start` to start the server.
 Server should start on http://localhost:3001 if port is not in use
 6. Open Postman and import *Ensign - SpaceX.postman_collection.json* to test manually.
 First 2 test are local rest are to SpaceX